Foliar Fungicide and Insecticide Use in Soybeans

-- Pioneer conducted extensive on-farm and small-plot trials to better understand the potential value of foliar fungicides in soybeans, both alone and combined with an insecticide.
+- DuPont Pioneer researchers conducted extensive on-farm and small-plot trials to better understand the potential value of foliar fungicides in soybeans, both alone and combined with an insecticide..

-- Pioneer small-plot research trials were also conducted from 2004 to 2008.
+- DuPont Pioneer small-plot research trials were also conducted over 5 years.
 Fungicides, when used alone or in combination with insecticides, increased soybean yields by 2.9 to 5.5 bu/acre on average.

-- Despite considerable variation in growing conditions across years and locations, the trials demonstrated a consistent positive yield response to treatments that included strobilurin fungicides (Headline® and Quadris®).
+- Despite considerable variation in growing conditions across years and locations, the trials demonstrated a largely positive yield response to treatments that included strobilurin fungicides.

 - The economic viability of a fungicide or fungicide+insecticide application can vary greatly according to the price of soybeans and cost of the treatment and application.

-The increased grain price of soybeans has made crop inputs with potential to increase yields more attractive to growers.
-This includes foliar fungicides, which have proven effective in helping to manage several common foliar diseases.
+Foliar fungicides have proven effective in helping to manage several common foliar diseases in soybean.
 In addition, the possibility of physiological benefits to the plant from strobilurin fungicides has generated interest in these products.
 As a result, foliar fungicide use has increased in most soybean-producing areas.

 Fungicides for Disease Control in Soybeans